kneha07/kneha07/README.md

 🎓 **MS in Computer Software Engineering** @ Northeastern University (GPA: 4.0/4.0)

-I'm a Software Engineer with **6+ years of experience** building and testing enterprise applications across **finance, insurance, and healthcare sectors**.
+I'm a software engineer pursuing my Master's in Information Systems at Northeastern University, where I'm deepening my expertise in software development, cloud computing, and full-stack application building.

 My journey in technology began with a Computer Science degree in India, where I fell in love with solving real-world problems through code.
+I've built and tested enterprise applications across **finance, insurance, and healthcare sectors**—giving me a unique perspective on building robust, scalable software from the ground up.

+At Northeastern, I'm expanding my technical foundation through advanced coursework in algorithms, cloud architecture, and modern development practices.
+I have strong proficiency in Java, Python, JavaScript, and modern frameworks like React.js, Node.js, and Spring Boot.

 > 💡 **What sets me apart:** I understand the entire software development lifecycle from both perspectives—**building features AND ensuring they work flawlessly at scale**.
 Having worked extensively with test automation and quality assurance, I know how to write code that's not just functional, but **maintainable, testable, and production-ready**.

-At Northeastern, I'm expanding my technical foundation through advanced coursework in algorithms, cloud architecture, and modern development practices.
-I'm passionate about building robust, scalable software from the ground up.

-🌱 **Currently:** Deepening expertise in full-stack development, cloud computing, and modern frameworks
+I understand the importance of clean code, proper documentation, and building systems that scale.

+I've also designed robust test automation frameworks that significantly reduce production defects and improve test coverage at companies like Deloitte, Sapiens, and HCL America (BECU).
+I've built automation solutions using Selenium, Java, Python, and CI/CD pipelines that enable faster, more reliable software delivery across enterprise applications.

 📍 **Location:** Seattle, WA
 🎯 **Seeking:** Summer 2026 SDE / Full Stack / SDET Internship opportunities